-An investment in our common units involves a significant degree of risk, including the risks described below.
-You should carefully consider the following risk factors together with all of the other information included in this prospectus, any prospectus supplement and the documents we have incorporated by reference into this prospectus in evaluating an investment in our common units.
+An investment in our senior subordinated series C units and/or our common units involves a significant degree of risk, including the risks described below.
+You should carefully consider the following risk factors together with all of the other information included in this prospectus, any prospectus supplement and the documents we have incorporated by reference into this prospectus in evaluating an investment in our senior subordinated series C units and/or our common units.

 If any of the following risks actually were to occur, our business, financial condition or results of operations could be affected materially and adversely.
-In that case, we may be unable to make distributions to our unitholders, the trading price of our common units could decline and you could lose all or part of your investment.
+In that case, we may be unable to make distributions to our unitholders, the trading price of our senior subordinated series C units or common units could decline and you could lose all or part of your investment.